D-Coder-42/TMIT_MOTORTEST24/README.md

 # Motor Test Firmware and Documentation (2024)

-This repository contains the firmware and documentation developed for the motor tests held in 2024.
+This repository contains the firmware and documentation developed for the motor tests by ***thrustMIT*** held in 2024.
 The structure and content of the repository are organized to facilitate understanding, modification, and reuse of the code for static firing systems.

 ## Motor Tests conducted
 ### *1. 7th October, 2024* - **M-Class Motor (M 1916)**